 This dimension is all about career and job satisfaction.
 Most people spend a significant part of their waking hours working.
 This means that the quality of your occupation has a significant influence on your wellness.
 Having a balance between work and your other interests is essential.
 Forming healthy relationships with colleagues will also enhance your well-being.

-Aspiring to do what you love, do well, find meaningful and gives you enough income is key to occupational wellness.
+Aspiring to do what you love, do well, find meaningful and gives you abundant income is key to occupational wellness.
 These 4 criteria carry different weight for different people.
 They can fluctuate with your stage of life and your circumstances as well.
 In any case, it is good to know which of them you value the most and relate to your work accordingly.
 Finding your true calling will either help you address all four criteria or will maximise some and make the rest irrelevant.

 Putting your undivided effort and focus to produce deep work will enhance your wellness regardless of what you do.